Rogers woman pleads guilty in $4 million kickback scheme

 Amanda Dawn Rains, 39, waived indictment by a grand jury and pleaded guilty to a criminal information charging her with conspiracy to violate five federal statutes.

-Rains, who in 2013 was hired as the billing director of an unidentified Rogers corporation, joined in a fraud scheme that ran from 2011 until 2017 and defrauded both federal and private workers' compensation insurers, according to court documents.
+Rains, who was hired as the billing director of an unidentified Rogers corporation in 2013, joined in a fraud scheme that ran from 2011 until 2017 and defrauded federal and private workers' compensation insurers, according to court documents.

 Rains promises in her plea agreement to pay restitution to the Department of Labor and other insurers victimized in amounts to be determined.
 Prosecutors said total losses include more than $3.9 million paid by the Department of Labor and amounts paid by private insurers are still to be calculated.